uxillary/404cache/README.md

 ## Minigames

 Visit the `/minigames` page to play **Pop-up Frenzy**.
 Close as many pop-up windows as possible in 20 seconds to earn extra coins that are automatically added to your balance.
+Your best score is now saved locally and shown below the start button.

 ## Stock Search